 - Cooling design

 After you received your motors, the first thing you should do is to balance it.
 Although it’s not always necessary, it’s good practice.
 I personally only do this on large motors though like 2212 or bigger.
-For mini quad motors I normally skip this step.
+For mini quad motors I normally find balancing not necessary.
 (2206 or smaller)

 There are so many options, brands you can choose from, it will cause you headache :D For example these are the options for 250 mini quad motors.

-A quadcopter uses two clockwise(CW) and two counter-clockwise(CCW) propellers.
-Propellers are classified by length and pitch.
-For example 9×4.7 propellers are 9 inch long and has a pitch of 4.7.
+On every quadcopter, there are two CW (clockwise) and two CCW (counter-clockwise) propellers.
+There are propellers of different length and pitch.
+For example 9×4.7 (sometimes 9047) propellers are 9 inch long and has a pitch of 4.7 inch.
+5x3x3 (sometimes 5030×3) means 3-blade 5″ propeller that has a pitch of 3 inch.

-A smaller prop is easier to stop or speed up while a larger prop takes longer to change speeds (inertia of movement).
-Smaller prop also means it draws less current, that is why hexacoptors and octocopters tend to use smaller props than quadcopter of similar size.
+A smaller prop is easier to stop and speed up while a larger prop takes longer to change RPM due to inertia.

 Even the for props of the same size and pitch, when they are made of different material and by different manufacturers, the performance also tend to be very different.
 Here is an example where I compare the 5030 props of two different brands.